-Second feature I wish not to miss out to mention is the fact that you can now use this same platform to withdraw to a number of mobile money service providers.
-Before, you could only withdraw to MTN mobile money but after the recent updates, one is able to initiate an instant PayPal – mobile money withdraw to MTN, Airtel and Mpesa.
+The second feature I wish not to miss out to mention is the fact that you can now use this same platform to withdraw to a number of mobile money service providers.
+Before you could only withdraw to MTN mobile money but after the recent updates, one is able to initiate an instant PayPal – mobile money withdraws to MTN, Airtel and Mpesa.
 Did I just mention three of them, YES!.

 #5.
 Gateway Technologies & Blueray Technologies

 I have before tested PayPal – withdraw services from Gateway Technologies and I can confidently say they genuine people.
 From a recent blog post, they mention that they are processing withdraws from PayPal, Payoneer, Skill and a couple of other online merchants.
 They now offer this service in East Africa and a number of other African countries.

 The downside of there service is similar to epayswift since both aren’t automated.
 You need to first contact them via email, transfer funds to them, then they deposit funds to your mobile money wallet, bank account and for those wishing to, their funds can be sent via western union.

 All i can say is that this is good progress.

 Another company I have come across is Blue ray technologies in Uganda.
 Though I haven’t tested their service, a statement from there website mentions the provision of PayPal to mobile money services.

 This article wouldn’t be complete if I don’t mention that I am excited by the new developments within just a year.

 Alot of things are changing for better.
 You now have no reason whatsoever to not dive in for that online job, run your online business, estore or receive your affiliate and ad payouts using either PayPal or Payoneer.